 CMA CGM is a large container shipping company founded and headquartered in France.
 The company has faced accidents and incidents that injured and killed workers.
-The company has a responsibility to keep its workers safe and ensure they are adequately compensated when it fails.
+It is responsible for keeping its workers safe and ensuring they are adequately compensated when it fails.

 About CMA CGM